cconcannon/my-auth-playground/README.md

 ### API Credentials

-The example of this post uses the [GitHub API](https://developer.github.com/).
-GitHub V3 uses the OAuth2 protocol (among other methods) to authenticate users and web applications, and this requires the registration of your application in order to obtain a `Client ID` and `Client Secret`
+The example of this post uses the [GitHub V3 API](https://developer.github.com/v3/).
+GitHub V3 uses the OAuth2 protocol to authenticate users and web applications, and this requires the registration of your application in order to obtain a `Client ID` and `Client Secret`

 This example also assumes that you are a registered GitHub user, as you will be logging into GitHub in order to authorize your own application, complete the authentication process, and receive an `access_token`.